 What other help can Brian House give?

 Brian House is available when a sudden and unexpected family emergency arises, by helping to accommodate a child during the day and overnight.
-If you are a parent or carer, you can talk to Brian House staff at any time for advice or for support.
+Parents and carers can talk to Brian House staff at any time for advice or for support.

 How is a child referred?

 Referrals are accepted from all Health Care Professionals or members of the family with parents/carers’ permission.

 Can parents stay with their children?

 Fully self-contained facilities are available for families to stay with us – we find parents often stay on first admission to reassure mum and for her to teach the staff to care for her child as she does.
 Also, if mum is breast feeding her baby, or when a child is dying, we can arrange for them to stay close by at all times.
 We have a comfortable upstairs apartment for families at Brian House.

 Does Brian House have special equipment for the children?

 Yes it most certainly does!
 Equipment is available to extend a child’s sensory perception in touch, vision and sound.
 We have many facilities to enhance the lives of our patients.
 We have a team of skilled nurses specially trained in palliative care medicine, a Playworker and Health Care Assistants.
 We offer music therapy, crafts, computers, books and lots of opportunities to play outside.
 We arrange days out using our specially fitted minibus.
 We believe in making the most of every day!